Battle in the ice

 At Winterfell, the forces Roose Bolton has gathered—consisting of Houses Ryswell, Dustin, Frey, Cerwyn, Hornwood, Manderly, and part of House Umber—suffer from divided loyalties, infighting, and a series of mysterious murders, which cause tension in the castle between the Freys, Boltons, Manderlys, and other northern houses.
 At first, Theon Greyjoy is suspected to be the murderer, but that idea is quickly dismissed by Roose, who declares Theon to be too broken and weak to have carried out the deeds.

 At Castle Black, the red priestess Melisandre sees a grey girl on a dying horse in her flames.
-Bbelieving the girl to be Arya Stark, Lord Commander Jon Snow's younger half-sister, she enlists the help of Mance Rayder, the former King-beyond-the-Wall, to rescue the girl.
+Believing the girl to be Arya Stark, Lord Commander Jon Snow's younger half-sister, she enlists the help of Mance Rayder, the former King-beyond-the-Wall, to rescue the girl.
 The girl eventually arrives at Castle Black, but she turns out to be Alys Karstark, who informs Jon Snow that her uncle Arnolf is plotting to betray Stannis.
 Jon sends ravens to Deepwood Motte in an attempt to warn Stannis.
-At Winterfell, the tensions among the army finally erupt into a brawl (in which Lord Wyman Manderly becomes injured) after Little Walder Frey is found dead.
+At Winterfell, the tensions among the army finally erupt into a brawl (in which Lord Wyman Manderly becomes injured) and Manderly and Frey men are killed after Little Walder Frey is found dead.
 In response, Roose sends out the forces of House Frey and House Manderly, to engage Stannis into battle at the crofters' village.

 Theon and Jeyne—believed by Roose's host to be Arya—leap from Winterfell shortly before the Freys and Manderlys leave Winterfell, and the pair are found by Mors Umber beneath the walls of the castle.
 They are brought to the village where Stannis and his army remain by Tycho Nestoris, a Braavosi banker searching for Stannis.
 Stannis is informed of Arnolf's planned treachery, and arrests him, his son Arthor, and his three grandsons.